U.S. Bankruptcy Courts — Judicial Business 2018

 |Applies to foreign corporations and individuals.|

 Adversary proceedings are separate civil lawsuits that arise in bankruptcy cases, including actions to object to or revoke discharges, to obtain injunctions or other equitable relief, and to determine the dischargeability of debt.
-Adversary proceedings may be associated with consumer bankruptcy cases, but most arise in cases filed under chapter 11.
-They generally reflect the level of chapter 11 bankruptcy petitions filed two years earlier.
+Adversary proceedings may be associated with consumer bankruptcy cases, but more commonly arise in cases filed under chapter 11.
+Because of time limits imposed by Section 546 of the bankruptcy code, the number of adversary proceedings filed usually is related to the number of chapter 11 cases filed two years earlier.

-In 2017, filings of adversary proceedings declined 6 percent to 27,791.
-This was 38 percent below the total for 2013.
-Fifty of the 90 bankruptcy courts reported lower filings, and 27 districts had reductions of 20 percent or more (compared to 33 districts in 2016).
-The largest numeric decrease was in the Eastern District of Michigan, where filings dropped to 1,250 (down 30 percent) following a steady decline of chapter 11 bankruptcy cases filings in that district.
+In 2018, filings of adversary proceedings declined 13 percent to 24,166.
+This was 34 percent below the total for 2014.
+Fifty-four of the 90 bankruptcy courts reported lower filings, and 32 districts had reductions of 20 percent or more (compared with 27 districts in 2017).
+The largest numeric decrease was a reduction of 806 filings (down 81 percent to 336) in the Eastern District of Virginia, which had reported an increase of 174 percent in 2017 that consisted mainly of filings related to a chapter 11 bankruptcy case filed by Health Diagnostics Laboratory, Inc.

-Filings of adversary proceedings rose in 39 bankruptcy courts, with 18 districts registering gains of 20 percent or more (compared to 12 districts in 2016).
-The Eastern District of Virginia reported the largest numeric increase, a rise of 1,142 filings (up 174 percent), with most arising from cases involving a chapter 11 bankruptcy filing in 2017 by Health Diagnostics Laboratory, Incorporated.
+Filings of adversary proceedings rose in 35 bankruptcy courts, with 19 districts registering gains of 20 percent or more (compared with 17 districts in 2017).
+The Southern District of New York reported the largest numeric growth, an increase of 400 filings (up 81 percent), with most arising from cases involving a chapter 11 bankruptcy filing in 2016 by SunEdison, Inc.

-For data on adversary proceedings in the bankruptcy courts, see Table F-8.
+Data on adversary proceedings in the bankruptcy courts can be found in Table F-8.